sensu-plugins/sensu-plugins-kubernetes/README.md

     -v, --api-version VERSION        API version
     -n NAMESPACES,                   Exclude the specified list of namespaces --exclude-namespace
+    -i NAMESPACES,                   Include the specified list of namespaces, an --include-namespace          empty list includes all namespaces
     -t, --timeout TIMEOUT            Threshold for pods to be in the pending state -f, --filter FILTER              Selector filter for pods to be checked -p, --pods PODS                  List of pods to check